Professor Robert Macfarlane

 Biography

 Robert Macfarlane took up his post as Fellow in English in 2002.
-After completing his BA at Pembroke (1994-97), he spent two years studying at Magdalen College, Oxford, and a year teaching at a university in Beijing, before returning to Cambridge for his PhD.
-He is presently Professor of Literature and the Environmental Humanities in the Faculty of English.
+He is presently Professor of Literature and the Environmental Humanities in the Faculty of English, and Director of Studies for Part II in English.

 Teaching Interests

-Dr Macfarlane teaches widely in the English Tripos, chiefly in relation to ideas of landscape, nature, people, place and environmentalism.
-At Part II he runs a seminar course on Contemporary Writing in English, and he lectures on topics including the post-pastoral, travel writing, cultural environmentalism, climate change, and the contemporary novel.
+Professor Macfarlane teaches widely in the English Tripos, chiefly in relation to ideas of landscape, nature, people, place and environmentalism.
 At graduate level, he convenes an MPhil course entitled ‘Cultures of the Anthropocene’, and supervises MPhil dissertations on subjects including new materialism, eeriness, dwelling, cultures of nuclear and natural history, enchantment, apocalypse and radical landscape poetics.
 The subjects of his PhD students have included pollution, toxicity and 'persistent matter' in post-war British culture; the Scott/Terra Nova expedition 1910–1913; ‘hyperspace’ in American short fiction 1960–1980; and the British overseas travelogue 1900-1942.

 Research